dschnare/purejs/README.md

 - Revamp the build process to use browserify and minify
 - Support UMD module definition
 - Deprecate the following features on constructors: copy constructors, init(), calling constructors without `new`, setting a name on a constructor
+- Register as a bower component and NPM module

 **3.0.0**